 3. Toy Story Midway Mania

-This is the most popular attraction for the whole family in the park (if you couldn’t tell from the long lines).
+Toy Story Midway Mania has been the centerpiece of Pixar Place and will be a big part of Toy Story Land when the land is opened this summer.
+This is the most popular attraction for the whole family in the park (and possibly all of Walt Disney World).
 Even if your kids are too small to do it on their own, they can have a blast helping mom and dad try to score high on the carnival-style 3D games.

-Once only available during Star Wars Weekends, the Jedi Training Academy is now open all year round, training a whole new generation in the ways of the force!
+Once only available during Star Wars Weekends, the Jedi Training: Trials of the Temple is now open all year round, training a whole new generation in the ways of the force!
 Space is very limited and fills up quickly each morning.
-So be sure to get there early to sign up your young padawans for their chance to battle the sinister Darth Vader!
+So be sure to get there early to sign up your young padawans for their chance to battle the sinister Darth Vader or another Star Wars villain!

-The Jedi Training Academy is open to children ages 4-12.
+This is the only experience on our list with an age requirement.
+The Jedi Training Academy is officially only open to children ages 4-12.
+They don’t ask for a birth certificate, but they do need to speak to your child when you register to make sure they can answer questions and follow directions.
+I’m sure a few advanced 3-year-olds and young-looking thirteen-year-olds have wielded lightsabers at Disney’s Hollywood Studios.
 Their training takes place for all to see, with a special section reserved for parents.
 PhotoPass photographers are on hand to capture these magical moments, and each child is presented with a certificate upon completion of their training.

 Who doesn’t love the Muppets?
 Until the new movies came out, our kids only knew the muppets from Walt Disney World, but they still enjoyed what I consider to be the best of all the 3D movies that Disney offers.